Topo Athletic Runventure 2 Review

 The fit, in general, is quite wide throughout, although only in the heel is this problematic.
 There is minimal padding around the ankle opening to hold the shoe snug or provide a bit of extra comfort.
 In the water bucket test we found that they took on a relatively average amount of water, but interestingly were one of the very best at quickly draining and drying out, managing to ditch most of the added water weight after only five minutes.

 We mentioned above that the main culprit when it comes to discomfort is the plastic inserts used as the highest lacing grommet.
 There are four of them, two on each shoe, and they dig into the tops of the feet whether the shoes are worn loose or tight, and were something we simply couldn't hack.
 Try them on if they interest you, and if this complaint isn't an issue, then you will likely love what they have to offer.
 If you feel what we feel, then you won't need any convincing to look elsewhere.

 Our pair of men's size 11 shoes weighed in at 20.9 ounces per pair.
-This is the same weight as the similar Altra Superior 3.5.
+This is a bit heavier than the similar Altra Superior 4.
 While this is extremely light for a pair of shoes, many other pairs are even lighter.
 While running, they feel as light as their numerical weight would suggest, adding to the effect of a natural, unencumbered stride.

 Sensitivity is far and away the attribute that defines these shoes.
-They are significantly more sensitive than even our Best Overall Trail Running Shoe, the Nike Air Zoom Terra Kiger 4.
+They are significantly more sensitive than the Nike Air Zoom Terra Kiger 5.
 You can feel virtually everything that you step on when you travel with these shoes on your feet, a quality that is appreciated by many, but which comes at the direct expense of underfoot protection.
 In our hands, they are flexible and very easy to bend.
-We gave them top marks for this quality, along the lines of the Scarpa Spin.
+We gave them top marks for this quality.